 A celebration of different journeys and experiences is what will greet diners at Orfali Bros.
 The team of chefs present a varied menu of foods and flavours that have been developed and sprinkled with contemporary ideas to create a distinctive experience.

 Claiming that 'we are not just chefs, we are a family', collaboration is truly at the heart of this team.
 Combining experiences, skills, vision and passion, the chefs respect tradition while also pushing the boundaries to keep their menu exciting and innovative.

 The restaurant itself is classy and elegant, illustrating the same level of sophistication you will find in their food.
 With a monochrome colour scheme, the Orfali Bros are all about sleek, clean presentation that can be found across every single plate of well-prepared food.
 The menu is split into four different sections: for one, cold, hot and pide.
-With the first item on the menu being a caviar bun, diners can expect to be treated to a new level of excitement and sophistication.
 In the cold section, you will find a selection of salads as well as a burghul tabbouleh spiced with Aleppo chili paste.
 Moving onto hot, the chefs take a traditional patatas bravas and transform it into a dish of triple cooked chips coated in a bravas sauce.
 A selection of wagyu beef dishes follow including two burgers and a dish served with a sour cherry ketchup.